yilingu0094/yilingu0094.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my homepage!
-I am an incoming PhD student at the [System Engineering and Engineering Management (Operations Research track)](https://www.se.cuhk.edu.hk/research/operations-research/) program of [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html), fortunately supervised by [Prof. Viet Anh Nguyen](https://www.vietanhnguyen.net/).
+I am a PhD student at the [System Engineering and Engineering Management (Operations Research track)](https://www.se.cuhk.edu.hk/research/operations-research/) program of [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html), fortunately supervised by [Prof. Viet Anh Nguyen](https://www.vietanhnguyen.net/).

 In recent years, I've been studying the application of machine learning and optimization theory in production and operations management.
 My current works fall into three main directions.
 [My work at SFI](https://yilingu0094.github.io/industry_project/) uses blockchain and machine learning to build a specialized financing strategy in the poultry supply chain that helps numerous startup manufacturing enterprises overcome their financial challenges.
 Since many manufacturing objectives are defined in nonconvex-nonconcave minmax settings and the datasets provided are always of a large scale, solving [nonsmooth nonconvex-nonconcave minmax problem with stochastic algorithms](https://yilingu0094.github.io/research/) is another area I've been studying at SRIBD.
 Additionally, <a href="https://yilingu0094.github.io/research/#2-adaptive-multiple-vector-quantization-classification-master-thesis">my master thesis</a> aims to develop a novel prototype-based classification algorithm that better capture the non-convex and sparse pattern of classes with improved interpretation, convergence, and simplicity.